 Definition

 A PayNym is a memorable, shareable handle layered on top of a BIP47 payment code.
-Because a raw payment code is a long, opaque string, a PayNym hashes that code into a unique fingerprint that produces both a readable name (for example +SilentSatoshi) and a deterministic robot avatar.
-The friendly identifier maps one-to-one to the underlying cryptographic code, so users can recognise and verify a counterparty at a glance without copying error-prone key material.
+A raw payment code is a long, opaque string — accurate but hostile to humans — so a PayNym hashes that code into a unique fingerprint that yields both a readable name (for example +SilentSatoshi) and a deterministic robot avatar.
+The friendly identifier maps one-to-one to the underlying cryptographic code, so two people can recognize and verify each other at a glance — matching name and matching robot — without hand-copying error-prone key material.
+It is a small piece of user-experience engineering wrapped around serious privacy machinery.

 From handle to private payment